JestonBlu/Pi-Cluster/02-Setting-up-the-OS.md

 I designated the pi on the bottom of the stack the head node with hostname rpi1.
 The others got rpi[2-4].
 The steps for setting up the server went like this:

 * Assign a static IP to the ethernet device (eth0).
 In my setup I am using 192.168.1.0 as the domain so the first server (head node) will get 192.168.1.1

+* **UPDATE**: I ran into more trouble setting up a dhcp server so in the end I just created a static ip for each of the pis individually.
+As a result the dhcpcd.conf setup is not necessary, but I left it as a reference incase i ever want to revisit it.

 ```sh
 # Assigns the static IP